fractal/react-typewriter-effect/README.md

 ```

 **Otherwise**
-if scrollArea is not defined, document reference object is used.
+If `scrollArea` is not defined, the document reference object is used.

 ## Set up

-To use package, Start by installing package
+To use the package, start by installing the package with:

-- npm i react-typewriter-effect
+`npm i react-typewriter-effect`

 **on your react project file**